KittyGiraudel/site/_posts/2013-02-27-sassy-media-queries.md

 ---
-title: Media Queries made Sassy
+title: Sassy Media Queries
-preview: true
+layout: post
 comments: false
-layout: post
+preview: true
 ---
 <section>
 Here is a quick blog post aiming at explaining how I turned a ~250-line CSS experiment by [Arley McBlain](http://arleym.com) into less than 30 sexy lines of Sass.